An Extension of Khovanov Homology to Immersed Surface Cobordisms: Review of Khovanov homology

 The idea is that there is an isotopy of any surface $\Sigma : E\to F$ which pulls $E$ along the boundary of the box to the face occupied by $F$.
 This produces a closed $1$-manifold consisting of $F$ composed with a reflection $\dthree{E}$ of $E$.
 Here is a picture of the reflection.

-It is natural to apply a Frobenius algebra or $2$-dimensional TQFT to the right hand side of Eqn.~\eqref{eq-d3}.
+If $E$ and $F$ are $1$-manifolds then $\Tr(F\ott \dthree{E})$ is a collection of circles, so it is natural to apply a Frobenius algebra or $2$-dimensional TQFT to the right hand side of Eqn.~\eqref{eq-d3}.
 We use this observation to describe the Khovanov homology 2-category $\PC_V$ in the next section.